bootchk/solabile/pages/motorizedMobiles.md

 But rechargeable batteries eventually need recharging.
 Non-rechargeable batteries eventually need replacement.
-Since mobiles are often permanently installed in high places, it is onerous to replace batteries, or any other part.
+Since mobiles are often permanently installed in high places, it is difficult to replace batteries, or any other part.

 ### Solar